Did You Know That Enviroswim Is Not Just An Ioniser!

-Cons: Ionisers do not oxidise the organic compounds in the pool such as oils, dust, urine they require a residual oxidiser usually chlorine to be added to the pool.
-Ionisers have got a reputation for staining some types of pool surfaces.
+Ionisers do not oxidise the organic compounds in the pool such as oils, dust and urine.
+They require a residual oxidiser (usually chlorine) to be added to the pool.
+Ionisers have a reputation for staining some types of pool surfaces.

 There are many ioniser/oxidiser brands on the market.
-Enviroswim is often mistakenly regarded as a similar product.
-It is not, Enviroswim’s patented technology is unique, uses a different methodology and is backed up by independent assurances.
-As an example if we compare Enviroswim with other ionsers using oxidiser add-ons, the Enviroswim Oxidiser is a powerful 225 watts compared others that quote a maximum of 9 watts.
-9 Watts at the oxidiser cell will have little to no effect as an oxidising agent in swimming pool water and will certainly require chemical oxidisers such as chlorine or hydrogen peroxide to be added frequently to ensure safe water quality and good clarity.
-Some has absolute no oxidiser residual in the pool just copper/silver and therefore cannot be regarded as a safe or satisfactory pool sanitiser.
-System that use ozone as the oxidiser have zero residual properties (see ozone section above) in the bathing area of the pool.
+Enviroswim is often imistakenly regarded as a similar product however it is not.
+Enviroswim’s patented technology is unique, uses a different methodology and is backed up by independent assurances.
+For example, if we compare Enviroswim with other ionsers using oxidiser add-ons, the Enviroswim Oxidiser is a powerful 225 watts compared others that quote a maximum of 9 watts.
+9 Watts at the oxidiser cell will have little to no affect as an oxidising agent in swimming pool water and will certainly require the frequent addition of chemical oxidisers such as chlorine or hydrogen peroxide to ensure safe water quality and good clarity.
+Some systems have absolutely no oxidiser residual in the pool, just copper/silver and therefore cannot be regarded as a safe or satisfactory pool sanitiser.
+Systems that use ozone as the oxidiser have zero residual properties (see ‘Ozone’ section above) in the bathing area of the pool.
 The only residual sanitisers in these pools are the copper and silver which on their own cannot meet the required guideline kill times to control dangerous bacteria in the pool and prevent bather to bather infection.
 These system will certainly require an additional oxidiser like chlorine to be added to the pool to meet the required standards.
-Our tip…a little time spent researching products and asking suppliers for third party independent evidence & assurances that their product will maintain your pool in a safe and reliable manner, is time well spent to help avoid disappointment and exposure to life threatening bacteria later on.
-Confusing, contact us and we will explain what to look and ask for
+Our tip: a little time spent researching products and asking suppliers for third party independent evidence & assurances that their product will maintain your pool in a safe and reliable manner, is time well spent to help avoid disappointment and exposure to life threatening bacteria later on.
+Confused?
+Contact us and we will explain what to look and ask for.